arthur-bouton/MachineLearning/README.md

-# Various machine learning scripts and tools
+# Various machine learning implementations and tools

 ![](cartpole_ppo_1.gif?raw=true "Starting from the same initial position it has been trained with") | ![](cartpole_ppo_2.gif?raw=true "Starting from a different position than the training one")
 :-:|:-: